MiskaturRahman/professor-messer-CompTIA-security-plus-notes/README.md

-# 🛡️ Cybersecurity Transition Lab & Notes | Perth 2026
+# 🛡️ Cybersecurity Transition Lab & Notes
 > **Path to SOC Analyst & Security Engineering**

 Welcome to my central repository for my transition into Cybersecurity.
 This project documents my journey from a **Data Analytics** background into **Cyber Operations**.